rickalouani/Rancher-howto/README.md

 ![](https://github.com/rickalouani/Rancher-howto/blob/master/Rancher-screen-shots/kubearchi2.png)

-The tools avaialbe for bootstraping a Kubernetes cluster such as KOPS, KUBEADM, conjure-up, and MINIKUBE are great tools for standing up a cluster, and do make the process very easy.
-However, they are CLI based, and do require Linux skills.
-In this article I would love to convince you to give Rancher 2.0 a try as a tool to bootstrap new or import existing Kubernetes clusters and Manage them through a friendly and very intuitive WebUI or using Rancher 2.0 CLI.
+The tools avaialbe for bootstraping a Kubernetes cluster such as KOPS, KUBEADM, conjure-up, kube-spray, and MINIKUBE are great tools for standing up a cluster, and do make the process very easy.
+However, they are CLI based,
+and do require Linux skills and configuration and scripts would have to be version controlled.
+In this article I would love to demonstrate Rancher 2.0  you to give
+[Rancher 2.0]: http://rancher.com/rancher2-0/  a try as a tool to bootstrap new or import existing Kubernetes clusters and Manage them through a friendly and very intuitive WebUI or using Rancher 2.0 CLI.

 Rancher 2.0 is an opensource container orchestration platform that works very well with Kubernetes.
 It is a great tool for standing up a Kubernetes cluster.
-It allows the user to customise the cluster(s) through either Rancher 2.0 CLI or a an intuitive, and clean WebUI.
+It allows the user to customise the cluster(s) through either Rancher 2.0 CLI or through a friendly and intuitive WebUI.
 The user can select the size of the deployment(number of nodes) and how to deploy each node (ETCD, MASTER, or WORKER) it also gives guideline on the number of ETCD nodes in the ETCD cluster.
 Note that tool forces an ODD number of nodes (1,3,or 5) which is an industry best practice in